-The College's investigative and resolution processes of reports of violations of this policy will be prompt, fair and impartial.
+The College's investigative and resolution processes of reports of violations of this policy will be prompt, fair, and impartial.
 The procedures set forth below are intended to afford a prompt response to reports of sexual misconduct, to maintain privacy and fairness consistent with applicable legal requirements, and to impose appropriate sanctions on violators of this policy.
+For Title IX investigative and hearing purposes, the alleged victim of sexual misconduct will be referred to as the complainant and the alleged perpetrator will be referred to as the respondent.

-After a report is filed there will be a Title IX investigation in which a trained investigator will determine whether there is "more likely than not" evidence that an alleged violation occurred.
-Please refer to the Code of Student

-Conduct on conduct authority.
-The timeframe of an investigation will depend upon the availability to interview witnesses, access information, and whether or not law enforcement is involved (based on the reporting party's request).
-The timely manner of an investigation is important and most investigations will be completed within one week, but other factors may delay the response.
+After a report is filed there will be a Title IX investigation conducted by a trained investigator.
+At the conclusion of the investigation, all evidence will be submitted to the Title IX Coordinator, who will determine whether there is "more likely than not" evidence that an alleged violation occurred.
+The timeframe of an investigation will depend upon the availability to interview witnesses, access information, and whether or not law enforcement is involved (based on the complainant's request).
+The timely manner of an investigation is important and most investigations will be completed within one to three weeks, but other factors may delay the response.
 The trained investigator will conduct interviews of both parties and any witnesses.
+The complainant and the respondent have the opportunity to have an advisor of their choice during any meeting or interview.
+The advisor may be but is not required to be, an attorney.
+For any questions regarding who can serve as your advisor or should you need assistance in securing an advisor, please contact the Title IX Coordinator, Caitlin Erickson, at cerickson@culver.edu.

-The reporting party and the responding party have the opportunity to have an advisor of their choice during any meeting or interview.
-The College will keep both parties (the reporting party and the responding party) informed throughout the process.
-Prior to completion of the investigative report, the college will send each party and the party's advisor, if any, the evidence subject to inspection and review in an electronic format, and the parties will have 10 calendar days to submit a written response which the investigator will consider prior to completion of the investigative report.
+The College will keep both parties (the complainant and the respondent) informed throughout the process.
+Prior to the completion of the investigative report, the College will ask each party and the party's advisor, if any, to review the evidence.
+The parties will have 10 calendar days to submit any adjustments to their written responses, which the investigator will consider prior to the completion of the investigative report.
+Adjustments to written responses will be reviewed by the Title IX Investigator to determine relevancy.
+Both parties will be given 10 calendar days to review any relevant adjustments.

 Interim actions or supportive measures may be provided before a final decision is made if necessary in order to protect the parties and the broader campus community.
 Interim actions and supportive measures may be provided whether or not there is a complaint or resolution process commenced.
-The College will make accommodations and provide supportive measures for an individual who believes they have experienced sexual misconduct, or to others involved in the process including those adversely affected by allegations of sexual misconduct if requested and reasonably available.
+The College will make accommodations and provide supportive measures for an individual who believes they have experienced sexual misconduct or others involved in the process including those adversely affected by allegations of sexual misconduct if requested and reasonably available.
 The College may take such steps even when an individual asks that the College keep a reported violation of this policy confidential and that it not investigate the matter, and regardless of whether an individual chooses to report to law enforcement.